Sapporo Dome

-The Sapporo Dome (札幌ドーム, Sapporo Dōmu), currently known as Daiwa House PREMIST DOME (大和ハウス プレミストドーム, Daiwa hausu puremisuto dōmu) for sponsorship reasons, is a stadium located in Sapporo, Hokkaido, Japan, and is primarily used for association football.
+The Sapporo Dome (札幌ドーム, Sapporo Dōmu), a.k.a. the Daiwa House Premist Dome (大和ハウス プレミストドーム, Daiwa Hausu Puremisuto Dōmu) for sponsorship reasons, is a stadium located in Sapporo, Hokkaido, Japan, and is primarily used for association football.
 It is the home field of the association football club Hokkaido Consadole Sapporo, and was also home to the baseball team Hokkaido Nippon-Ham Fighters through the 2022 Nippon Professional Baseball season.
 It was a football venue for the 2020 Summer Olympics, was the venue for the opening ceremony of the 2017 Asian Winter Games, and was used for two matches of the 2019 Rugby World Cup.
 The stadium also hosted matches during the 2002 FIFA World Cup and serves as the venue for the Apex Legends Global Series (ALGS) Championship, having done so since 2025.

-On 19 July 2024, it was announced that the stadium would be named Daiwa House PREMIST DOME from 1 August 2024 to 31 July 2028, due to a four-year naming rights contract with Daiwa House, a homebuilding company.
+On 19 July 2024, it was announced that the stadium would be named Daiwa House Premist Dome from 1 August 2024 to 31 July 2028, due to a four-year naming rights contract with Daiwa House, a homebuilding company.